Table of Contents

 10. Hime Cut Ponytail

 Do you want to add a zing to your regular ponytail?
 Get a hime cut today!
 It will make your boring ponytail a chic and versatile one almost instantly.
-Keep your frontal fringe long and blunt, and do not let the sidelocks go beyond your cheekbones.
+Keep your frontal fringe long and blunt; do not let the sidelocks go beyond your cheekbones.
 A little curved-in shape of the sidelocks will frame your face wonderfully.

 11. Hime Cut Pigtails